PhilipCarroll/STRAPPI/README.md

 * Returning Visitor - I want to find a product I haven't seen before so I can feel good buying something unique.

 #### User 4 The Enthusiast (Loyal)
-##### Typical Characteristics:
+##### Typical Characteristics: Will advocate elsewhere online.
+Will always check your site first for products.
 ##### Purchasing Frequency: High frequency.
 * First Time Visitor - I want to be impressed by the sites overall look and feel so that I can become a loyal customer.
 I visit many similar sites regularly so I know what I like.
 * Returning Visitor - I want to see new content and product listings as well as read blog posts about the watch world so I can enjoy my hobby.
 I want to build a relationship with the site through purchases and good service.
+I'm interested in a regular newsletter.

 #### User 5 The Fantasy Shopper
 ##### Typical Characteristics: Content consumer.
 ##### Purchasing Frequency: Infrequent.
-* First Time Visitor - I want to browse through product imagery so I can fantasise about a purchase that may never happen.
+* First Time Visitor - I want to browse through high quality imagery of products so I can fantasise about a purchase that may never happen.
 * Returning Visitor - I want to view high quality images and consume new blog posts.
+Insert Joke - I believe the perfect number of watches in any collection can be expressed as a simple formula (n)+1. (n) being the number you currently own.